civo/cli/README.md

 `civo instance help`,
 `civo instance create help`
 and so on.
 The main components of Civo CLI are outlined in the following sections.

+## Version/Updating CLI

+Every user receives a reminder to update the CLI once in 24 hours as well as notified to update the CLI version in case of any error.
+Run `civo update` to update the CLI to the latest version.

 ## Docker Usage